 Do you ever feel overwhelmed because you know that you could not get everything done even if your day was 72 hours long?

-Do you feel ripped off because you seem to spend all your time doing what needs to get done, instead of what you would like to be doing?
+Do you feel a complete lack of work life balance because you seem to spend all your time doing what needs to get done, instead of what you would like to be doing?

 Three questions come to mind:

 1. Is this healthy?